sandipan/Solving-Image-Processing-Problems-with-Python-Part1/README.md

 # Image Processing Masterclass with Python

-This is the code repository for Image Processing Masterclass with Python: 50+ Solutions and Techniques Solving Complex Digital Image Processing Challenges Using Numpy, Scipy, Pytorch and Keras, published by BPB.
+This is the code repository for Image Processing Masterclass with Python: 50+ Solutions and Techniques Solving Complex Digital Image Processing Challenges Using Numpy, Scipy, Pytorch and Keras (https://www.amazon.com/Image-Processing-Masterclass-Python-Techniques-ebook/dp/B08YK4CC7S/), published by BPB.

 Over 60 problems / solutions to help you perform complex image processing and computer vision tasks with ease